tjaditya/adityatj.github.io/about.md

 ## Documentation & Tooling Note

-AI-assisted writing tools were used selectively to help structure and refine the **documentation and presentation** on this site and in select project repositories.
+AI-assisted writing tools were used selectively to support the **structure and clarity of documentation** on this site and in select project repositories.

-All engineering work—including modeling, simulation setup, numerical analysis, and implementation—was performed independently, with design and technical decisions driven by physical reasoning and validation through results.
+All engineering work—including modeling, simulation setup, numerical analysis, and implementation—was performed independently, with technical decisions guided by physical reasoning and validation through results.

 ---

 ## What This Portfolio Represents

-This site is a living record of my learning journey, bringing together:
+This site is a curated record of my learning journey, bringing together:

 - Mechanical design
 - Robotics & embedded systems